 There are some Membership and donation communications that we are required to send regardless of your contact preferences.
 These are essential communications, deemed necessary to fulfill our contractual obligations to you.
 This would include Direct Debit confirmations, thank you and renewal letters, Member benefits, and queries regarding returned mail or bounced payments.

 We will not sell your details to any third parties, nor disclose personal data to any third parties or external organisations, other than trusted data processors and service providers carrying out work on our behalf.
 Examples of data processors would be mailing houses, bulk email distribution services, or wealth screening and data cleaning organisations.
-We do comprehensive checks on any companies working on our behalf before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they collect or have access to in line with the 1998 Data Protection Act and the income General Data Protection Regulations .
+We do comprehensive checks on any companies working on our behalf before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they collect or have access to in line with the 1998 Data Protection Act and the incoming General Data Protection Regulations .

 We will apply for your explicit and informed consent in the event that we require to share your data in any other way that is not covered in this policy.